Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Alternatively, the Premium 12 Month package is priced at the incredibly approachable rate of just around $300.
 This course will grant you 1 full year of access to all Magoosh LSAT materials.
 For just $20 more, the choice should be a no brainer.
 Unless you are absolutely 100% positive that you will be studying for less than a month, get the Premium 12 Month course.

-These course prices are by far and away the most competitive in the LSAT prep space.
+These course prices are by far and away the most competitive in the LSAT prep space (apart from maybe LSAT Lab).
 Magoosh is all about value and they deliver once again.

 Course options and pricing current as of date of publication.